gavinmcfarland/plugma/PUBLISHING.md

 These transformations happen automatically via lifecycle hooks:

-- `version`: Runs during version bumping to update the `create-plugma` dependency based on the dist-tag
+- `preversion`: Runs BEFORE version bumping to update the `create-plugma` dependency based on the dist-tag
+- `version`: Runs during version bumping to update versions.json
+- `postversion`: Stages package.json changes to be included in the version commit
 - `postpublish`: Runs after publishing to restore the `workspace:*` reference for local development

 **Important:** The dependency changes are committed to git.
 The version commit contains the updated dependency (e.g., `"create-plugma": "next"`), which is what gets published to npm.
 A second commit immediately after restores `workspace:*` for local development.

+**Why this matters:** pnpm automatically converts `workspace:*` to exact versions during publishing.
+By updating the dependency before the version commit, we ensure the published package references the `next` dist-tag instead of a specific version number.

 ## Notes